KILTprotocol/docs/docs/develop/03_workshop/04_attester/01_account.md

 You use a mnemonic to generate signing keypairs.
 What's great about a mnemonic is that it's **human-readable**, and a person could memorize it to later re-generate their keypairs and address.
+A mnemonic is critical for security, so it;s crucial to keep it safe!

 :::

 ## Create the Account

 To generate an account, use the `addFromMnemonic()` function on the [`KiltKeyringPair`](https://kiltprotocol.github.io/sdk-js/interfaces/types_src.KiltKeyringPair.html) interface of the SDK.
 The function uses the underlying polkadot `mnemonicGenerate()` function to generate a 12-word mnemonic.

 :::info polkadot.js